kosua20/Thoth/README.md

 - set to true if you want each image of an article to link directly to the corresponding file (defaults to `false`)
 `imagesLinks:		true`

-- the ftp address pointing to the exact folder where the output should be uploaded
+- the sftp address pointing to the exact folder where the output should be uploaded
 `ftpAdress:		domain-sftp.com/folder/for/blog`

-- the ftp username
+- the sftp username
 `ftpUsername:	`

-- the sftp password (the best way is to create a specific user/password with restricted rights to access your SFTP)
-`ftpPassword:	`

 - the sftp port to use (defaults to 22)
 `ftpPort:		22`